qlassiqa/qWorkflow/README.md

 * ***but isn't it simpler to use my PHP / Python / etc. skills and combine them with AppleScript inside Alfred?*** Actually no, it isn't simpler - I've tried it, and it becomes really messy, not to mention that Alfred's workflow system doesn't allow that much mixing.

+**NOTE:** the `compiled source` folder contains the ready-to-use library script (the file inside this folder should be put inside your Alfred workflow's folder); the `uncompiled source` folder contains the plain .applescript file that you can view online, and it contains fully commented code to better understand what I did there.

 ###Known Limitations
 Now, because AppleScript is a bit limited in terms of capabilities, some functionality isn't available right now, but I will try to improve this library further.